Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 Good news for me, I'm not because, we've succeeded as a team to find our organisations and how to balance the nice rhythm of synchrone VS asynchrone.

 Let's talk about **remote work**.
-*NB : This is written in the state of the 14th of October, we're trying to adjust, adapt and evolve continuously our processes*
+*NB : This is written in the state of the 14th of October, we're trying to adjust, adapt and evolve our processes continuously*

 # What do we need to be efficient